exercism/v3/languages/go/exercises/concept/comments/.docs/after.md

 ## Comments for documentation

 In Go, comments play an important role in documenting code.
-They are used by the [godoc][godoc] command, which extracts these comments to create documentation about Go packages (see [pkg.go.dev](pkg.go.dev) for examples).
+They are used by the [godoc][godoc] command, which extracts these comments to create documentation about Go packages (see [pkg.go.dev][go packages] for examples).
 A documentation comment should be a complete sentence that starts with the name of the thing being described and ends with a period.

 For comments other than documentation comments, while they may be helpful for maintainers, a [good rule of thumb][less comments] and more sustainable solution is to write code that is easier to understand so that explanatory comments are hopefully not needed.